Meet the Team

 Inyang Udo-Umoren is the TaRL Country Manager – Nigeria.
 As the country manager, she is responsible for providing technical support to TaRL programs within Nigeria and across other African TaRL-implementing countries.
 She also strengthens monitoring systems while scoping for new TaRL opportunities.

-Kim Tichmann is a Policy Associate at J-PAL Africa.
+Kim Tichmann is a Senior Policy Associate at J-PAL Africa.
 She manages the Teaching at the Right Level website, works with the TaRL Africa team to build their communications strategies, and collaborates with the team and partner organisations to create tools for Teaching at the Right Level implementation.

 Laura Poswell is Executive Director of J-PAL Africa and Acting Managing Director of the TaRL Africa team.
 In this role, Laura oversees strategy, work planning, board engagement and grant management.
 She is responsible for setting up the TaRL Africa team for long-term success, including hiring senior team members, ensuring team cohesion, and building partnerships with partners and donors.